Does FBI Raid On Trump Lawyer Cohen Mean Attorney-Client Privilege Is 'Dead'?

 Trump lashed out at the Justice Department and special counsel Robert Mueller, telling reporters that "it's a disgraceful situation" and "an attack on our country."

-On Tuesday, Trump zeroed in on a particular angle of the raid: the seizure of so-called privileged communications between Cohen and his legal clients, the most prominent of whom, of course, is the president.
+On Tuesday, Trump zeroed in on a particular angle of the raid: the seizure of privileged communications between Cohen and his legal clients, the most prominent of whom, of course, is the president.

 "Attorney-client privilege is dead!"
 Trump declared in an early morning post on Twitter.